dr-guangtou/daily_astroph/astroph-1805.md

 #### [The impact of assembly bias on the halo occupation in hydrodynamical simulations](https://arxiv.org/abs/1805.06938)
+    - **Relevant, Important**
+    * 用EAGLE和Illustris研究investigate the variations in galaxy occupancy of the dark matter haloes with the large-scale environment and halo formation time
+    * Low-mass haloes in the most dense environments are more likely to host a central galaxy than those in the least dense environments
+    * At a fixed low halo mass, early-formed haloes are more likely to host a central galaxy than late- formed haloes since they have had more time to assemble.
+    * The satellite occupation shows a reverse trend where early-formed haloes host fewer satellites due to having more time to merge with the central galaxy.
+    * Early-formed haloes hosting more massive galaxies.

 #### [Luminous WISE-selected Obscured, Unobscured, and Red Quasars in Stripe 82](https://arxiv.org/abs/1805.06951)
+    * S82区域里147个红外颜色选择的22 micron流量完备AGN样本的光谱观测
+        - 57 blue, unobscured Type-1 (broad-lined) sources; 69 obscured, Type-2 (narrow-lined) sources; and 21 moderately-reddened Type-1 sources (broad- linedandE(B−V)>0.25).
+    * While the X-ray correlation with L[OIII] is consistent with previous findings, the most infrared-luminous sources appear to deviate from established relations such that they are either under-luminous in X-rays or over-luminous in the infrared.
+    * 光度上看，reddened Type-1 dominates high-luminosity end; Type-2 dominates low luminosity

 #### [Time-dependent Pattern Speeds in Barred Galaxies](https://arxiv.org/abs/1805.07131)
+    * Double-bar的星系模拟：The interaction of the two bars, which rotate at distinct speeds, primarily affects the size, strength and pattern speed of the inner bar.
+        - When the two bars are perpendicular to each other, the size and the pattern speed of the inner bar decrease and its strength increases.
+    * On the other hand, the characteristics of the outer bar are substantially influenced by its adjacent spiral structure.
+    * When the spiral structure disappears, the size of the outer bar increases and its strength and pattern speed decrease.
+        - 旋臂消失后，外棒大小增加，强度下降，并变慢

 #### [The Discovery of a New Massive Molecular Gas Component Associated with the Submillimeter Galaxy SMM J02399-0136](https://arxiv.org/abs/1805.07212)
+    * SMG原型之一，有多个正在并和的成分
+    * The GBT CO(1-0)line profile is comprised of two distinct velocity components separated by about 600 km s−1 and suggests the presence of a new component of molecular gas that had not been previously identified. 发现了一个速度不一样的大质量气体成分
+    * W1 is arguably a merger remnant; alternatively, it could be a massive molecular outflow associated with the AGN, or perhaps inflowing metal-enriched molecular gas fueling the ongoing activity.

 #### [The Star Formation History in the M31 Bulge](https://arxiv.org/abs/1805.07225)
+    * Construct Nyquist-sampled images and use a deconvolu- tion method to detect sources and measure their photometry
+    * We confirm that the majority of stars (>70%) in the M31 bulge are indeed very old (> 5 Gyr) and metal-rich ([Fe/H]∼0.3).
+    * Bulge里的SFR在过去1Gyr内有明显的提高; 这些中等年龄的恒星可能来自久期演化产生的恒星形成的贡献

 #### [Multifractality Signatures in Quasars Time Series.
 I. 3C 273](https://arxiv.org/abs/1805.07287)
+    * The presence of multifractality in a time series shows different correlations for different time scales as well as intermittent behaviour that cannot be captured by a single scaling exponent.
+    * The Multifractal Detrended Moving Average algorithm (MFDMA) has been used to study the scaling in non-linear, complex and dynamic systems.

 ----